mmcatdb/mmcat/documentation/content/en/userGuide/mappings.md

 ## Create

 First click on the `Create new` button.
 Then select the database from the select box and the root object from the nodes in the graph.
-Both values can't be changed after you click on the `Confirm` button.
+Both values can not be changed after you click on the `Confirm` button.

 The displayed graph is described [here](schemaCategoryEditor.md#display).